What Can You Do If Your Startup Is Not Profitable for a Period?

 - Invest in digital marketing.
 Expand the reach of your brand by increasing your online presence.
 Increase the quality of your web content/ Utilize social media.
 Launch an email marketing campaign.
-Create landing pages where you can set-up infinite sales funnels that don’t just increase your leads but turn them into paying customers.
+Create landing pages where you can set up infinite sales funnels that don’t just increase your leads but turn them into paying customers.

 - Partner up with the members of your community.
 What’s your niche?
 What’s your tribe?
 Is there a social media influencer who would love to feature your product in exchange for certain perks?
-Is there another small business that you can collaborate with so that you can tap int each other’s existing networks?
+Is there another small business that you can collaborate with so that you can tap into each other’s existing networks?

 - Improve your product or service.
-Finally, have that courage to look at your product or service objectively.
+Finally, have the courage to look at your product or service objectively.
 Maybe the reason why it’s not selling is that it hasn’t reached its full potential yet.
 Ask for feedback and listen.
 Work on improving what you have to offer.
 Don’t fall into the depths of mediocrity just because a product is already selling well, but go beyond that and strive to turn those good numbers into great ones.